 By Plane

 Coming by private aircraft?
-The New Smyrna Beach Municipal Airport is just 2 miles outside town.
+The New Smyrna Beach Municipal Airport is just 3 miles north of Canal Street.

 Flying into Daytona Beach International Airport

-With direct flights from major Northeast and Southern cities, New Smyrna Beach is only a booking away.
+With direct flights from major Northeast and Southern cities, New Smyrna Beach is only a few hours away!

 By Bus